top of page

 Case 3: Early Ectropion One Month After Lower Eyelid Surgery

-Another patient underwent lower eyelid surgery overseas using a subciliary approach, which generally has a low risk of ectropion when healing is monitored properly.
-However, about one month postop, she noticed:
+Another patient underwent lower eyelid surgery overseas using a subciliary approach, However, about one month postop, she noticed:

 • outward turning of the lower eyelid,